paragdakle/emailcoref/README.md

 ## Experiments

 The code used to generate the results can be found [here](https://github.com/mandarjoshi90/coref).
 Evalution scripts for all metrics can be found [here](https://github.com/conll/reference-coreference-scorers).

-> For using just the seed corpus, follow the instructions provided [here](https://github.com/paragdakle/emailcoref/blob/master/data/LREC/).